Apex Personal Fitness

 How much does a personal trainer cost per month?

 Personal training costs vary widely by setting and pricing model.
 Commercial gyms typically charge $40-$70 per session, translating to $320-$840+ monthly for twice-weekly training.
 Boutique studios range from $600-$1,200+ monthly.
-Alternative models like Apex Personal Fitness offer unlimited monthly training for $140, providing significantly better value for consistent trainers.
+Alternative models like Apex Personal Fitness offer four coached sessions a month for $140, about $35 a session, far below the per-session market.

 Is $40 a session expensive for a personal trainer?

 A $40 per-session rate falls on the lower end of commercial gym pricing.
 However, monthly cost depends on training frequency.
 At three sessions weekly, $40/session equals $520 monthly.
 Whether that’s expensive depends on your budget and what’s included.
-Monthly unlimited models often provide better value for consistent trainers.
+Flat monthly models often provide better value for consistent trainers.

 Why is personal training so expensive?

 Personal training costs reflect trainer wages, facility overhead, business profit margins, and market positioning.
 Commercial gyms with extensive amenities build those costs into training rates.
 Per-session pricing models maximize revenue from committed clients.
-Alternative pricing structures like monthly unlimited training can dramatically reduce effective costs for people who train consistently.
+Flat monthly pricing can dramatically reduce effective costs for people who train consistently.

 How much does a personal trainer cost at Planet Fitness?